godspeedsystems/gs-documentation/docs/microservices-framework/workflows/native-language-functions.md

 :::

 #### GSContext
-The above is a sample of how JS/TS functions are authored.
-Functions which are called as event handlers or functions which are called by other YAML workflows have two arguments passed to them
-- GSContext - carries the loaded components of this project, and as well the inputs of the current event.
+GSContext carries the loaded components of this project and as well the inputs of the current event.
-- Arguments - a key-value object (JSON)

 #### args
 The second parameter of the function call is args.
 This parameter is useful when this function is called from a YAML workflow in Godspeed.
 The `args` passed in the yaml task of the caller YAML workflow is passed as `args` here.
-It is a JSON object.
+It can be of any native type like object, array, string, number, boolean.

 ##### Caller YAML function
 ```yaml